If you’ve read our Thinkific review, you’ll know we highly recommend it for creating and selling online courses.

 Her main website has a store and a resource library and points to her Thinkific website for courses.

-Her Thinkific website is pretty simple, having eight courses, out of which one is free, and others are available for one-time fees.
-There’s also a 40-day mindfulness daily challenge displayed on the Thinkific site.
+Her Thinkific website is pretty simple, having over ten courses, out of which a couple are free, and others are available for one-time fees.

 Plus, she takes a straightforward approach where everything course-related, including sales pages, checkouts, course hosting, etc., is done through Thinkfic.